 Using interactive picture books in a storytime is a great way to energize your program.
 It doesn’t just make books more fun, it’s also educational.
-It creates body awareness through movement, and you’re learning how to follow instructions in a group setting.
+It not only creates body awareness through movement, but you’re also learning how to follow instructions in a group setting.

 Some of these books will work better than others, depending on age and group size.
 Like “Press Here” can only work with 2-3 kids at a time.
 But there are ways to modify the experience, like when I do “Don’t Push the Button” I hand out a bunch of buttons I made for the kids to press and participate with.